The history of Bergen-Belsen

 September 1945

 The first congress of liberated Jews in the British zone takes place in the Bergen-Belsen DP camp.
-A wooden memorial is erected on the former camp grounds to commemorate the Jewish victims.
+At the start of the congress, a wooden monument is erected in the grounds of the former camp to commemorate the Jewish victims.

 October 1945